MithVert/P5/readme.md

 ## Acknowledgments

 * To my mentor Rygel Louv who kept helping me out
-* To Thierry Chappuis whose webinairs and answers were of great use
+* To Thierry Chappuis whose webinars and answers were of great use
 * To Seb Declercq whose explanations were appreciated